hl2guide/All-in-One-Customized-Adblock-List/README.md

 Check the wiki for step-by-step instructions: <https://github.com/hl2guide/All-in-One-Customized-Adblock-List/wiki>

-## What's in Version 2.9 📌
+## What's in Version 2.9 Beta 📌

-Version 2.9 of the AIO list is more complete and potent than ever.
+Version 2.9 Beta of the AIO list is more complete and potent than ever.

 * Added more adblocking lists (over 120 in total now)
 * Tested browsers: Firefox, Vivaldi, Opera and Chrome